Carlton W. Reeves

-Carlton Wayne Reeves (born April 11, 1964) is a United States district judge of the United States District Court for the Southern District of Mississippi.
-He is the chairman as well as a member of the United States Sentencing Commission.
+Carlton Wayne Reeves (born April 11, 1964) is a United States district judge of the United States District Court for the Southern District of Mississippi and chair of the United States Sentencing Commission.

+Reeves was the district court judge in Dobbs v.
+Jackson Women's Health Organization (2022), the case that resulted in the Supreme Court overturning Roe v.
+Wade (1973).

 Early life and education

 Reeves was born in 1964 in Fort Hood, Texas, and was raised in rural Yazoo City, Mississippi.
 Reeves was one of seven children, with three sisters and three brothers.

 Reeves was a student in the first integrated public-school class in Mississippi.
-As a teenager, Reeves cleaned the office of U.S. District Judge William H. Barbour Jr., whom he would later replace on the federal bench.
+As a teenager, Reeves cleaned the office of Judge William H. Barbour Jr., whom he would later replace on the federal bench.
 Reeves was the first person in his family to attend a four-year college, and graduated in 1986 magna cum laude from Jackson State University.
 Reeves then attended the University of Virginia School of Law, graduating in 1989 as a Ritter Scholar.
 After law school, Reeves served as a law clerk for Justice Reuben V. Anderson, the first African American judge to serve on the Mississippi Supreme Court.

-Professional career
+Career

 Reeves began his legal career in 1991 as a staff attorney for the Supreme Court of Mississippi; later that year, he entered private practice as an associate at the Jackson, Mississippi office of regional law firm Phelps Dunbar.
 From 1995 to 2001, Reeves served as Chief of the Civil Division for the Office of the United States Attorney for the Southern District of Mississippi.
 In 2001, Reeves returned to private practice to found his own firm, Pigott Reeves Johnson, in Jackson.
 During his time in private practice, Reeves served on the boards of a number of civic organizations, including the ACLU of Mississippi, the Mississippi Center for Justice, and the Magnolia Bar Association.

 Federal judicial service

-On April 28, 2010, Reeves was nominated by President Barack Obama to fill a seat on the United States District Court for the Southern District of Mississippi vacated by Judge William H. Barbour Jr. Reeves was confirmed by the United States Senate on December 19, 2010 by voice vote.
+On April 28, 2010, Reeves was nominated by President Barack Obama to fill a seat on the United States District Court for the Southern District of Mississippi vacated by Judge William H. Barbour Jr. Reeves was confirmed by the United States Senate on December 19, 2010, by voice vote.
 Reeves is the second African American to serve on the federal judiciary in Mississippi.
 He received his commission on December 20, 2010.